dorukyalcin/Comp306-Project/scripts/README.md

 - **What it does:**
   - Stops containers gracefully
   - Rebuilds and restarts containers
-  - Preserves all user data, transactions, etc.
+  - Preserves all user data, transactions, horses, etc.
 - **Usage:** `./scripts/safe_restart.sh`
 - **Safe:** No data loss